muhammadsohaib60/Sumo-Issues/README.md

 The error indicates that your script is failing to establish a connection with the TraCI server (Traffic Control Interface for SUMO).

 The primary issue lies in:

-Port Unavailability: The default port (e.g., 63417, 63419) is either:

-Already in use by another process.
+Port Unavailability: The default port (e.g., 63417, 63419) is either: Already in use by another process.
 Not properly configured in your SUMO simulation or Python script.

 Server Termination: The TraCI server appears to have finished or terminated before your script could connect.

-Potential Causes:

-TraCI Server Mismanagement:

-SUMO simulation ends prematurely, closing the TraCI server.
+TraCI Server Mismanagement: SUMO simulation ends prematurely, closing the TraCI server.
 TraCI client (Python script) tries to connect after the server has already terminated.

-Port Conflicts:

-The specified port (63417 or 63419) is occupied by another application.
+Port Conflicts: The specified port (63417 or 63419) is occupied by another application.
 SUMO is trying to start on a random port but fails to connect consistently.

-Improper Initialization:

-The script may be attempting to connect to TraCI before the SUMO simulation is fully initialized.
+Improper Initialization: The script may be attempting to connect to TraCI before the SUMO simulation is fully initialized.

-Firewall or Network Issues:

-Localhost communication via the specified port is being blocked.
+Firewall or Network Issues: Localhost communication via the specified port is being blocked.

-Incorrect Configuration:

-SUMO's configuration or command-line arguments may be incorrectly specified.
+Incorrect Configuration: SUMO's configuration or command-line arguments may be incorrectly specified.

-Steps to Correct the Error
+Steps to Correct the Error :

 1. Verify TraCI Server Initialization